CHA2DS2-VAScStart Assessment

 How do I interpret results?

-Scores range 0–9.
-0: low risk (typically no anticoagulation).
-1: low–moderate (individual assessment). ≥2: moderate/high (anticoagulation usually recommended).
-Decisions are clinician‑led.
+Total scores range 0–9.
+0: low risk (often no anticoagulation).
+1: low–moderate (individualized). ≥2: moderate/high (anticoagulation commonly recommended).
+Final decisions remain with clinicians.

 Q